AguaClara/Textbook/Rapid_Mix/RM_Examples.rst

    "Carbonates", ":math:`mg/L` as :math:`CaCO_3`", "-", "0"
    "Hardness", ":math:`mg/L` as :math:`CaCO_3`", "400", "15.68"

 This water has high color which suggests a high concentration of dissolved organic matter.
 The pH is a clear problem because the pH is too low for the coagulant nanoparticles to precipitate.
-As the water sample pH of 5.91 a significant fraction of the coagulant will remain soluble.
+As the water sample has a pH of 5.91 a significant fraction of the coagulant will remain soluble.

 Our goal is to determine how much base will need to be added to raise the pH.
 We do not have data on the *optimal* pH for treating high color water with PACl and so we will use pH 7 as the target.